 I don’t have much interest in SNAP, which seems to be losing out to Instagram from my extremely unscientific observations (I’ve never even tried Snapchat, so take that observation with a lot of skepticism)… but SNAP is coming from such a low base as a stock, and has such low investor expectations now, that perhaps it’s worth speculating.
 And yes, one of the things that 5G will make possible is an even more entrenched addiction to all forms of social media, particularly faster transmission of live video, which will presumably continue to be the focus of most of the social media companies… though I don’t know that 5G alone would be the reason to bet on SNAP over its competitors, so you’ll have to form your own opinion on that one.

 And… we’ve come to the end of our parade, dear friends, so I’ll send the microphone out into the audience — have any thoughts about 5G investing to share?
 Favorites in the space?
 Feeling fond or foul when it comes to Nokia or American Tower or Snap, or any of the other companies we’ve glossed over along the way?
-Let us know with a comment below… thanks for reading!
+Let us know with a comment below… and we’ve left the comments from the original July article below so you can see some older perspective.
+Thanks for reading!

-Disclosure: I own 2020 LEAP call options on Nokia, and have extended my moratorium on that position so I will not trade those for at least a month.
-I also shares of Apple, mentioned above.
+Disclosure: I own call options on Nokia, Qualcomm, and Ericsson, mentioned above.
+I also shares of Apple and Skyworks Solutions, which are mentioned.
 I will not trade in any covered stock for at least three days, per Stock Gumshoe’s trading rules.